 When determining whether or not your export requires a license, you will need to work with ORI to consider the following:

 - Are you wanting to export to a controlled country/restricted party?

 - Does your export qualify for an exclusion?

 - If not, what is the item's classification, is there a license exception, and is there an end use/user control?

 Controlled Countries/Restricted Parties

-Additionally, EAR imposes strict export controls on Sudan and the Crimea region of Ukraine.
+Additionally, EAR imposes strict export controls on Cuba, Iran, and Syria.

 Additional restrictions on prohibited end users are published by the Commerce Department, State Department, and Treasury Department.
 The United Nations, the European Union and several other countries publish lists of people and organization with whom trading is disallowed.